pemistahl/lingua/README.md

     Look at the other languages' files in this directory to see how the class must look like.
     It should be pretty self-explanatory.
 If one of the other language detector libraries supports your language already, you can add test classes for those as well.
 Each library has its own directory for this purpose.
+If your language is not supported by the other language detector libraries, exclude it in [`AbstractLanguageDetectionAccuracyReport`][accuracy report nonlingua url].
 11. Fix the existing unit tests by adding your new language.
 12. Add your new language to property [`linguaSupportedLanguages`][gradle properties url] in `/gradle.properties`.
-13. Run `./gradlew writeAccuracyReports` and add the updated accuracy reports to your pull request.
+13. Run `./gradlew accuracyReport` and add the updated accuracy reports to your pull request.
 14. Run `./gradlew drawAccuracyPlots` and add the updated plots to your pull request.
 15. Run `./gradlew writeAccuracyTable` and add the updated accuracy table to your pull request.
 16. Be happy! :-) You have successfully contributed a new language and have thereby significantly widened